sol239/uptime-monitor/README.md

 The application exposes a RESTful API for interacting with its resources.

-> [!CAUTION]
-> API endpoints are not protected.
-In production Laravel Sanctum should be used to protect these endpoints.

 It uses OpenAPI/Swagger to document its RESTful API endpoints.
 You can find the API documentation at `http://localhost:8000/api/documentation/#/api/docs` or `{APP_URL}/api/documentation/#/api/docs`.
+Also you can find the auto-generated API documentation in the `storage/api-docs` directory.

+## Additional Information

+You can contact me at [david.valek17@gmail.com](mailto:david.valek17@gmail.com).

+You can find the assignment specification at [this link](https://webik.ms.mff.cuni.cz/nswi153/seminar-project/).